 Distance between rings: 50 centimeters (1 foot, 8 inches)

 Length of cables: 3 meters (9 feet, 9 inches)

 Ring routines should include a variety of movements demonstrating strength, support and balance.
 The gymnast should perform a series of swings and holds with both forward and backward elements and the routine should finish with an acrobatic dismount.
 Gymnasts are also required to hold all strength and handstand positions for a minimum of two seconds.
 Deductions will be taken for unnecessary swings.

 A modern pommel horse has a metal body covered with foam and high-quality chrome leather, compared to the original design of a wooden body.
 The pommels are mounted on an alloy base and are covered with a rubber compound designed for a good grip.

 Height: 1.15 meters (3 feet, 9 inches)

 Length at the top: 1.6 meters (5 feet, 3 inches)

 Distance between pommels: 40 to 45 centimeters (15 1/2 to 17 1/2 inches)

 Height of pommels: 12 centimeters (4 1/2 inches)

-During the pommel horse routine, a gymnast must cover all three areas of the horse - the middle and both ends, divided by handles - while performing continuous, circular movements interrupted only by required scissors movements.
+During the pommel horse routine, a gymnast must cover all three areas of the horse — the middle and both ends, divided by handles — while performing continuous, circular movements interrupted only by required scissors movements.
 The hands are the only part of the body that should touch the apparatus.
+The dismount typically involves the gymnast flying up to a handstand before landing on the side of the horse.
 The entire exercise should flow with a steady, controlled rhythm, with at least one element of value performed on both ends of the horse.